thisisdhaas/sampleclean/amt_server/README.md

      One of the following two things:

 		1) The tweet content for sentiment analysis, a JSON array of JSON arrays,

 		   e.g, the following JSON array :

 				[["Arsenal won the 4th again!", "Theo Walcott broke the ligament in his knee last season."], ["Lebron James went back to Cavaliers after he found his teammates in Heats no longer powerful."]]

 		   will create two HITs in total.
 The first HIT consists of two tweets and the second one consists of one.

 		2) Records for entity resolution, a JSON array of JSON arrays,

-			   e.g,
+		   e.g, the following JSON dictionary
 				[
 				 [
 				  {"fields":["price","location"],"record":[["5","LA"],["6","Berkeley"]]},
 				  {"fields":["name","age"],"record":[["Jenkinson","22"],["wenbo","21"]]}
 				 ]
 				]
 		   will create one HIT with two entity resolution tasks.

  - **num_assignment** : The number of assignments for each HIT.